 Ormonde considers the Salamanca-Zamora area to be one of the most prospective gold terrains in Spain and is exploring for gold mineralisation associated with granites intruded into a variable sequence of meta-sediments.
 The permits cover mineral prospects and occurrences with potential for high-grade vein-hosted and large, bulk tonnage low-grade deposits.

-Results: Results from the first three holes drilled on the Prospect returned three mineralised intervals in one of the holes (PERDD001) including:
+Results: Results from the first eleven holes (total of 1,268m) drilled on the Prospect returned mineralised intervals including:

-Current Status: Joint Venture with Aurum Mining PLC (46% Ormonde); initial trenching on extensive gold-in-soil geochemical anomaly (800m of strike at 50ppb gold) being followed up by further trenching ahead of drilling (See Fig-2).
+Current Status: Joint Venture with Aurum Mining PLC (46% Ormonde); initial trenching on extensive gold-in-soil geochemical anomaly (800m of strike at 50ppb gold) being followed up by limited drilling (four holes for a total of 442 metres) (See Fig-2).

 Results: Results from trenching returned best intervals of: